DaVieS007/bhyve-webadmin/README.md

 # BVCP Application (Bhyve Virtual-Machine Control Panel)

-**Current Version: 1.0-Release Candidate**
+**Current Version: 1.2-Release**

+## In Nutshell
+BVCP is a graphical and secure webcontrol panel for FreeBSD Bhyve's Virtual Machines.
+BVCP is made with love and for enterprise use, 24/7 NON-STOP operation, tested on production enterprise-class area.
+Unlike many others, BVCP is just a native application/software for FreeBSD with a one-click-install feature.
+BVCP is shall not interfere or modify your system settings it can be run at most of environments.
+BVCP can handle more physical hosts with one interface without clustering.
+Fun Fact: The software made within 4 months.

 ## Introduction
 This is a personal project from the author of nPulse.net, Viktor Hlavaji (DaVieS). nPulse.net is always willing to share knowledge and resources with others, and I have 10+ experience of making industry-class / enterprise-class softwares.

-The first publicly available release for professional use, it does have a Graphical user Interface via webinterface and also a CLI and an API.
+It does have a Graphical user Interface via webinterface and also a CLI and an API.
-The software provides webinterface to manage Virtual Machines.
+The software provides webGUI to let you manage Virtual Machines remotely.

-The software is uses our framework "Kinga Framework" which is used in various enterprise-class products.
+The software is uses our framework "Kinga Framework" which is used in various enterprise-class products already since 2017.
 Mostly written in C/C++.
 The software has its components:
 - Frontend (Web Interface)